phamthanhtrang2710-collab/Mini-Infrastructure-Project/setup/installation.md

-#Installation
+# Installation
-This file contains the installation steps for this infrastrusture project
+This file covers setting up the vỉtual lab environment using UTM on macOS